Reasonable Standards Of Care

 As a property manager, it’s crucial to practice reasonable standards of care in order to avoid a potential lawsuit.
 While you may need the help of a litigation consultant, there are still some things that every property manager should know.
 The term reasonable standards of care refer to your duty and obligation to ensure that your property is safe to occupy and that you’re practicing property management in the most professional manner possible.
 Read on for some more information about these standards, so you can stay protected.

-One of the best ways to ensure reasonable standards of care are being met is to implement a comprehensive program that confirms your property is free of hazards.
+One of the best ways to ensure reasonable standards of care are being met is to implement a comprehensive inspection program that confirms your property is free of hazards.
 This program should include regular inspections of the property to verify that no hazards are there.
 A hazard is defined as anything that can compromise the health, safety, or welfare of yourself, your tenants, and of all visitors to the property.
 It’s your duty to make sure that the property is safe and sanitary to live in.